 If a crime is reported within HU's Clery Geography (on-campus, public property, and non-campus property), and poses a serious or continuing threat to the HU community, a timely warning notice is issued to the entire campus community.
-When a serious crime is reported, HU administrators, including the President and the Vice-President for Finance/CFO/COO, typically develop the content and issue a timely warning using some or all of the previous communication means listed.
+When a serious crime is reported, HU administrators, including the President and the CFO/COO, typically develop the content and issue a timely warning using some or all of the previous communication means listed.